Homepage of the site 'What to do with your life?'

 4. Implement it.

-Here is how to make arbitrary decisions, saving yourself all the cognitive effort of the analysis phase, while appearing to be a pleasant and considerate person:
+Here is now how to make arbitrary decisions, while saving yourself all the cognitive effort of the analysis phase, while still appearing likeable:

-1. Ask the other person to describe the situation, show interest in their description, ask questions, but above all aim to create a good atmosphere, so do not point out potential inconsistencies, approximations, beliefs, etc.
+1. Have the other person describe the situation, show interest in their description, ask questions, but above all seek to create a good atmosphere, so do not point out any inconsistencies, approximations, beliefs, etc.

-The idea is the following: empathetic listening creates in the other person a feeling of goodwill, even if it leads to a hasty and poorly thought-out decision.
+The principle is as follows: it is the time spent on empathetic listening that creates in the other person a feeling of goodwill, even if it leads to a sloppy decision.

-When presenting the chosen solution, various techniques can also be used to mask the final resort to an authoritarian approach:
+At the stage of presenting the chosen solution, one can also use various artifices to mask the final resort to an authoritarian approach:

-We will go... even though it is the other person who will actually go.
+We will... even though it is actually the other person who will.

-I suggest you... and as if you make a mistake, I will let you know you didn't listen to me, rather than supporting you, in practice, I will put pressure on you.
+I suggest to you... and as if you mess up, I will make it clear that you did not listen to me, instead of supporting you, in practice I put pressure on you.

 I would like to, but the rule is...
-I will brutally apply the conventional solution, without even having made the effort to assess its suitability for the current case, or taken the risk of opposing the absurd or the unjust.
+I will brutally apply the conventional solution, without even making the effort to evaluate to what extent it was adapted to the present case, nor taking the risk of opposing the absurd or the unjust.

 ...